M66B/FairEmail/FAQ.md

 <br>

-This feature is experimental and available in the GitHub version only and requires version 1.2053 or later.
+This feature was added in version 1.2053.

 <br>